- Home

 Common reactions include shock at the diagnosis and its impact on fertility, grief and loss of future plans, anger or depression from disruption of life plans, uncertainty about the future, loss of control over life direction, and worry about the potential effects of early menopause (such as reduced bone density).

-These feelings may be intensified by the physical and emotional process of infertility treatment, and by not knowing if it will work.
-People who didn’t get a chance to think about their fertility until treatment was over say the emotions can be especially strong.
+The physical and emotional process of infertility treatment, and not knowing if it will work, can be exhausting.
+People who didn’t get a chance to think about their fertility until treatment was over say that the emotions can be especially strong.

-While these feelings are a natural reaction to loss of fertility, see below for some ways to manage these feelings before they overwhelm you.
+While these feelings are a natural reaction to loss of fertility, see the opposite page for ways to manage these feelings before they overwhelm you.
 It may also help to consider other ways of becoming a parent, or you may decide to stop trying to have a child.

 Learn more about the impact on your relationship with a partner and your sexuality.